RMalik777/git-commander/README.md

 3. If you use Visual Studio Code, install the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension

 ##### Diesel CLI

+Diesel is used for interacting with database during development.
+If you're not interacting with database during development, you don't need to install Diesel.

 1. Follow Instruction from [Diesel Docs](https://diesel.rs/guides/getting-started)
 2. When installing Diesel CLI, only install the SQLite features